haskellfoundation/tech-proposals/proposals/ghc-api-definition-process.md

-# A process to incrementally document a GHC API
+# A process to incrementally document GHC for tooling authors

 ## Abstract

-This proposal defines a process to define and document a GHC API.
-The process involves tooling authors, GHC developers, and the Haskell Foundation in defining and validating pieces of a GHC API in incremental fashion.
+This proposal defines a process to define and document GHC for tooling authors.
+The process involves tooling authors, GHC developers, and the Haskell Foundation in defining how GHC is to be used to satisfy the needs of language tooling in incremental fashion.

 ## Background